markjescem/react-hooks-set/docs/useElementSize.md

 # `useElementSize`

-The hooks could help you get the size of some element.
+The hook could help you get the size of some element.

 ## Usage